francescomaiomascio/francescomaiomascio/README.md

 ## Overview

-I design and study **runtime architectures** for AI-enabled systems.
+I work on **runtime architectures** for AI-enabled systems.

-My work focuses on **execution**, not inference: how systems run, evolve, fail, recover, and remain governable over time.
+I am interested in what happens *after* inference: how systems **execute**, persist, fail, recover, and remain governable over time.

+Rather than treating AI as a standalone artifact,
-I treat AI as a *component* inside long-running software systems, where authority, lifecycle, and side effects are explicit and enforced.
+I study it as a **component embedded in long-running software systems**, where authority, lifecycle, and side effects are explicit by design.

 ---